xamarin/docs-archive/Recipes/ios/multitasking/check_background_refresh_setting/README.md

 </ol>
 ![]("Images/bg_start.png")
 <ol start="3">
   <li>Let's see what happens when we change the refresh setting.
-While the app is running in the background, navigate to <span class="uiitem">Settings > General > Background App Refresh</span> on the device:</li>
+While the app is running in the background, navigate to **Settings > General > Background App Refresh** on the device:</li>
 </ol>
 ![]("Images/3_.png")
 <ol start="4">